Al McIntosh: Published works

-Quotes
+Tributes

-"Al McIntosh might be the single greatest archival discovery that we ever made....
+Ken Burns wrote:Al McIntosh might be the single greatest archival discovery that we ever made....
 He turned down big city jobs, wanting to own and run his own paper, and he had this task of explaining the unexplainable to his fellow neighbors.
-He did so magnificently and wrote as beautifully as any editor I’ve ever come across.”
+He did so magnificently and wrote as beautifully as any editor I’ve ever come across.